francabrera/ibmqx-user-guides/rst/beginners-guide/002-The_Weird_and_Wonderful_World_of_the_Qubit/001-The_Weird_and_Wonderful_World_of_the_Qubit.rst

 |

-Additionally, qubits also have a “phase”, which results from the fact that superpositions can be complex.
+Additionally, qubits also have a **phase**, which results from the fact that superpositions can be complex.
 To represent these superpositions, we put a coefficient such as a or b in front of the state like so:
 :math:`a|0\rangle+ b|1\rangle`.
 Here’s what the formula is saying: